sbslee/dokdo/README.md

 Dokdo is versatile like the swiss army knife.
 For example, you can use its command line interface to create various input files for QIIME 2 (e.g. a manifest file or a sample-metadata file) or perform a variety of secondary analyses.
 You may also use Dokdo's application programming interface with [Jupyter Notebook](https://jupyter.org/) to create publication-quality figures using the output files from QIIME 2 (e.g. a taxonomic bar plot or an alpha rarefaction plot).

-To install Dokdo, enter the following in your terminal:
+To install Dokdo in an existing conda environment with QIIME 2 (e.g. `qiime2-2020.8`), enter the following in your terminal:

 ```
 $ conda activate qiime2-2020.8